caiotravain/PING-PONG_memory/README.md

 15. Run as debug (Run -> Debug Configuration -> DE10_Standard_Audio Nios II Hardware configuration) for the first NIOS II -- remember to select the correct NIOS II and the correct project (ELF File)
 16. Run as debug (Run -> Debug Configuration  -> DE10_Standard_Audio Nios II Hardware configuration_2) for the second NIOS II -- remember to select the correct NIOS II and the correct project (ELF File)
 17. Watch the Nios II Console for the results, due to the fact we are saving integers in the memory, the numbers will use 4 bytes of memory.
 So it will write until 2500 in each memory.
 You can change the number of bytes that you want to write in the memory in the main.c file using short int, int, long int, etc.
+18. If any unusual behavior occurs, check the base address of the shared memory in the linker.h file and in the main.c file (calculate by doing the base address of the memory + the size of the memory in hexa) and you can debug using the memory fucntion on eclipse, to do it just pause the program and go to the memory tab and search for the address that you want to see the value.

 ## changes that you need to do in the code
-1. Change the base address of the shared memory using the one in the linker.h file.(step 11) (WARNING: Dont change the base address of the shared memory in the linker.h file, just see and change the value in the main.c file -- 0xe49f0 and 0xa49f0 in all the places)
+1. Change the base address of the shared memory using the one in the linker.h file.(step 11) !!!
+Warning
+    (WARNING: Dont change the base address of the shared memory in the linker.h file, just see and change the value in the main.c file -- 0xe49f0 and 0xa49f0 in all the places)
 ![alt text](images/change.png)
 2. Change the number of bytes that you want to write in the memory in the main.c file using short int, int, long int, etc.
 3. Change the number of bytes that you want to read in the memory in the main.c file using short int, int, long int, etc.